 Kate Fawcett, Program Social Worker

-Carrie Rider, Program Social Worker
+Carrie Rider, Intake Coordinator and Program Social Worker

-Laurie Fortlage, Lead Dietitian
+Laurie Fortlage, Registered Dietitian

 Laurie Fortlage, MS, RD, is a Registered Dietitian whose clinical specialty is nutrition counseling for patients with eating disorders.
 Her passion is in helping individuals and families not only to have nutrition knowledge, but to also have the skills to apply nutrition knowledge.
 Laurie has extensive experience working with individuals both on an outpatient basis, and within inpatient and partial hospitalization programs at University Medical Centers in Massachusetts and Michigan.

-Brenda J. Henne, Certified Teacher and Learning Specialist
+Janelle Gutzeit, Certified Teacher and Education Specialist

-Cali Broermann, Patient Care Associate
+Shavonne Roberson, Patient Care Tech Associate

 Take the Next Step